QingyuanS/CSCI596-FinalProject/README.md

 (image from:ECMWF.int)<br />

 **What is the "big" problem？**<br />
-Learning how to use MPAS model to process regional precipitation<br />
+How regional precipitation generated<br />

 **Related to CSCI596**<br />
 - The model envovles MPI programing